No energy transport without discord

-Discord measures the difference between quantum mutual information and the classical mutual information between measurement results.
-Diagonal discord is discord defined by measurement made in the diagonal basis for subsystems \cite{lcs}: The discord $D(A\rightarrow B)$ measures the minimum reduction in correlation between two quantum systems, $A$ and $B$, induced by measurements made on $A$ \cite{zurek,zurekmd,hv,ohhh,datta,dg}.
+Quantum systems can be correlated in ways that classical systems can not.
+A wide variety of non-classical forms of correlation exist \cite{nc,zurek,zurekmd,hv,ohhh,phh,wpm,mpsvw,datta,dg,luo,hjpw,bennett,lcs,ws}: amongst the best known are entanglement \cite{nc} and discord \cite{zurek,zurekmd,hv,ohhh,datta,dg}.
+Quantum correlations can be used to enhance measurement accuracy \cite{glm}, energy transport \cite{reben,ph,goldi}, and to establish private communications \cite{Pirandola2014,Pirandola2017}.
+Discord measures the difference between quantum mutual information and the classical mutual information between local measurement results.
+It aims to quantify the amount of all nonclassical correlations.
+(See \cite{modi} for a comprehensive review on discord.)
+More formally, the ordinary discord $D(A\rightarrow B)$ measures the minimum reduction in correlation between two quantum systems, $A$ and $B$, induced by measurements made on $A$ \cite{zurek,zurekmd,hv,ohhh,datta,dg}.
 Similarly, $D(B\rightarrow A)$ measures the minimum reduction in correlation induced by measurements made on $B$.
-Because of the minimization, discord can be difficult to calculate.
-A natural and more easily calculated version of discord is diagonal discord \cite{lcs} -- the reduction in correlation when $A$ and $B$ are measured in the bases that diagonalize the density matrices for $A$ and $B$.
+Because of the minimization, discord can be difficult to calculate \cite{npc}.
+A natural and more easily calculated version of discord is diagonal discord -- the reduction in correlation when $A$ and $B$ are measured in the bases that diagonalize the reduced density matrices for $A$ and $B$ (similar measures previously discussed in e.g.\ \cite{mid,lcs}).
 In the case of thermal states, diagonal discord is the `energetic' discord defined by measurement in the energy eigenbasis.
 As a consequence, diagonal discord has a direct interpretation in terms of flows of energy and entropy, and can be determined directly from measurement.

-Our first result is that the presence of discord -- ordinary or diagonal -- is a prerequisite for {\it any} non-trivial interaction between systems.
-In particular, we prove the following \begin{thm} Consider two quantum systems $A$ and $B$ evolving continuously from an initial state $\rho_{AB}(0)$ under a unitary time evolution $U_{AB}(t)$.
-If the discord from $A$ to $B$ and from $B$ to $A$ is zero for all times $t$, then the time evolution for $A$ and $B$ can always be written as